 After long weeks of work and school, there is nothing better than spending quality time as a family, reconnecting and enjoying each other’s company.
 With all our travel, the kids are always up for an adventure, or to try something new.
 Last year, before school ended, I took the family to iFLY Westchester in Yonkers, which turned out to be a huge hit, followed by countless requests to go again.

-At first, the thought of Indoor Skydiving worried me with little kids, but I was proven wrong immediately.
-Children as young as three years old can experience the fun, because iFLY wind tunnels are all indoors, and confined enough to never have the instructors leave your kids’ side.
+At first, the thought of indoor skydiving for kids worried me, but I was proven wrong immediately.
+Children as young as three years old can experience the fun because iFLY wind tunnels are all indoors and confined enough to never have the instructors leave your kids’ side.

 The tunnel design and facility keep you away from the elements, so it doesn’t matter if it’s raining or chilly outside.
 Antsy and cooped up inside as a result of this weekend’s cold weather, I figured another trip back to iFLY Westchester would be a great afternoon treat!

 During this latest trip, we walked into to find some extremely seasoned flyers training for an upcoming competition.
 Our instructor was practicing before checking us in, and we were surprised to hear that she had over 700 actual skydives.

 Watching these experienced flyers with their elaborate flips and moves really sparked Ryder’s interest, so he started asking how he could learn to do some of the same moves eventually. iFLY Westchester offers a Flight School for children ages 4-16, which I’m considering signing him up for on the weekends!

 Before getting ready to fly, our instructor outfitted us with flight suits, headscarves, earplugs, goggles, and helmets.
 Once we were decked out, it was off to a classroom, for a brief instructional video showcasing some safety precautions, and the importance of hand signals.